-The giant otter project is conducted by Dr. Christina A. S. Mumm.
-Her research focuses on acoustic communication in giant otters (Pteronura brasiliensis), a highly social and intelligent carnivore.
-Tina investigates air-borne and underwater vocalizations of wild and captive giant otters and conducts playback experiments in different German Zoos.
-She is particularly interested in vocal recognition, vocal development and how behavioral research can be helpful in nature conservation.
+The giant otter project was conducted by Dr. Christina A. S. Mumm.
+Her research focused on acoustic communication in giant otters (Pteronura brasiliensis), a highly social and intelligent carnivore.
+Tina investigated air-borne and underwater vocalizations of wild and captive giant otters and conducted playback experiments in different German Zoos.
+She was particularly interested in vocal recognition, vocal development, and how behavioral research can be helpful in nature conservation.

 The Otter Vocalizations Group is a subgroup of the Otters in Zoos, Aquaria, Rehabilitation, and Wildlife Sanctuaries Group (OZ), belonging to the IUCN Otter Specialist Group (OSG).

 Tina published a book chapter on mustelid communication (Mumm & Knörnschild 2018) in the Encyclopedia of Animal Cognition and Behavior.
 The chapter focuses on the different sensory modalities mustelids user for communication and provides an accessible and comprehensive introduction for anyone interested in otters, badgers, weasels, and more.

 Tina investigated the occurrence of individual vocal signatures in cohesion calls of giant otters together with the M.Sc. student Maria Cristina Urrutia in 2011-2012.

 Cristina Urrutia recording giant otters at Cocha Salvador in Peru (© Mumm).

 Their results show that giant otters are able to discriminate between conspecifics based on cohesion calls alone, namely, contact calls and hums (Mumm et al. 2014).